tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Traveler's Feast

-**Casting Time/Duration**: 1 hour**/**24 hours
+**Casting Time/Duration:** 1 hour**/**24 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You create food and water, enough to feed five Medium or Small creatures or two Large creatures for 24 hours.
+**Effect:** You create food and water, enough to feed five Medium or Small creatures or two Large creatures for 24 hours.
 You designate the type of eaters when performing the ritual, and the ritual creates appropriate food (trail rations for people, grain for horses, and so on).

 Any food or water created but uneaten disappears at the end of the duration.

 #### Tree Stride

-**Casting Time/Duration**: 30 minutes**/**Special
+**Casting Time/Duration:** 30 minutes**/**Special

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You open a magical portal in a tree adjacent to you, connecting it to a second tree that you can see.
+**Effect:** You open a magical portal in a tree adjacent to you, connecting it to a second tree that you can see.
 You and up to eight allies can move through the portal and emerge instantly from the second tree, and return by stepping into the second tree.
-**Skill Check**: The portal remains in place for a duration determined by your Nature skill check result, but only you and the designated allies can pass through the portal in either direction.
+**Skill Check:** The portal remains in place for a duration determined by your Nature skill check result, but only you and the designated allies can pass through the portal in either direction.

 | Nature Skill Check Result | Duration |
 | -------------------- | -------- |